theREALdebater/eclat/doc/security/accounting.md

 some sense---for the amount of every system resource used up by programs executing on their behalf.

 The 'money' which principals use to pay for resources may be some real-life currency, or it may be some arbitrary accounting unit.
-How any such payments are requested or made is not dealt with here, neither is the question of exchange between currencies.
+How any such payments are requested or settled is not dealt with here, neither is the question of exchange between currencies (real or imagined).

 _Limiting_ is the enforcement of an upper limit on the amount of each resource a principal's programs are collectively permitted to use up.